Microbreaking

 Whatever the active ingredients may be, they acted equally on everyone regardless of age, sex, or education.
 Exercise is good for a lot of people, and micro-exercise appears to be particularly easy and helpful, making its benefits accessible to countless people who would otherwise not exercise at all.

-12. Stretching is not a pillar of fitness: no type of stretching is a warm up, prevents or treats soreness or injury in general, or enhances peformance (but it can actually backfire).
-It can increases flexibility, but the value of flexibility is low, even for most athletes.
-Stretch seems to have almost no value in treating any common kind of chronic pain.
+- Stretching is not a pillar of fitness: it doesn't warm you up, enhance peformance, or prevent or treat soreness, injury, or any kind of chronic pain.
+But it can actually backfire!
+It can boost flexibility, for whatever it’s worth (not much).
 For more information, see Quite a Stretch: Stretching science has shown that this extremely popular form of exercise has almost no measurable benefits.